-All trainees will need to undertake a minimum of 50 hours of teaching per year throughout the duration of the course.
+All trainees will need to undertake a minimum of 150 hours and of teaching an additional 100 placement hours throughout the duration of the course.
 All placements are subject to a satisfactory enhanced check for regulated activity with the Disclosure and Barring Service (DBS), formerly known as a Criminal Records Bureau check.